zibin-zhao/DL-SELEX/README.md

 ## Models comparison

 We have also compared the performance of our AptaClux to current available deep learning models (i.e. AptaDiff, RaptGen), all comparison files have been deposited.

-## Figures

-The folder Figures contains the Python scripts for data visualization in this manuscript.

-## Contacts

-For further inquiries related to the supplementary code, please contact zzhaobz@connect.ust.hk